 Mobile dongles are essentially portable modems and are also referred to as mobile USB sticks and USB modems.

 It's common nowadays for dongles to come in 3G and 4G speeds.
 The main difference between older 3G mobile broadband and 4G mobile broadband is speed: Choose 4G and you can expect a connection that's up to five times faster than the UK 3G average.

 Mobile broadband providers

-You can get the best mobile broadband deals from these providers:
+You can get great mobile broadband deals from these providers:

 Who is it for?